graphile/graphile.github.io/src/pages/support/index.md

 PostGraphile is
 "[donationware](https://en.wikipedia.org/wiki/Donationware)" - we rely on
-individual and corporate sponsors to support our work on the PostGraphile project, and to enable us to keep the extremely liberal MIT license.
+individual and corporate sponsors to support our work on the PostGraphile project, and to enable us to keep the extremely permissive MIT license.

 Sponsoring PostGraphile's ongoing development and maintenance is in your interest; resulting in faster features and fixes, and better documentation.